jacpagan/vague-language-detector/objective_language_detector_srd.md

 ```

 #### 5.2.1 Detection heuristic (deterministic)
-The service returns `has_cognitive_distortion=true` when any of the following are detected:
+The service returns `has_cognitive_distortion=true` when any of the following are detected (non-objective language signals):
 - **Be-verbs (“to be”) present** (e.g., `am/is/are/was/were/be/being/been`)
 - Absolutist language (e.g., “always/never/everything/nothing”)
 - Binary framing markers (e.g., “either/or”, “all or nothing”)